onlyjazz/flask-docs/docs/apiflows.md

 ### /flask/study/create-update-flask-study-users
 This API creates User if not exists and assigned Users to study.

+!!! note
-**NOTE** - This API deletes the Users that were assigned to this study and assigned the new Users.
+    This API deletes the Users that were assigned to this study and assigned the new Users.

 ### /flask/subject/extract-study-event-data-to-CSV
 This API extracts all study data (from FlaskForms) based on study id and download CSV files.